iCogLabs/CNN_Filter_Visualizer/README.md

 2. @utkuozbulak pytorch-cnn-visualizations [repo](https://github.com/utkuozbulak/pytorch-cnn-visualizations)
 3. @conan7882 [repo](https://github.com/conan7882/CNN-Visualization)

-If you want to understand more about the implemtation i recomend that you check out the above references
+If you want to understand more about the implemtation i recomend that you check out the above references.